mufasatech/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 0-strcat.c is a funtion that concatinates two strings File 1-strncpy.c is a function that concatenates two strings that will use at most n bytes from src.
+File 0-strcat.c is a funtion that concatinates two strings \n File 1-strncpy.c is a function that concatenates two strings that will use at most n bytes from src.
 File 2-strcpy.c is a function that copies a string File 3-strmp.c is a function that compares two strings